 Source: Martine Grainey

 I want to take a quick detour to Mohenjo-Daro in the Indus Valley.
-Independent researchers and archeologists have come to the conclusion that Mohenjo-daro may have been victim to a nuclear war in the distant past.
+Independent researchers and archeologists have come to the conclusion that Mohenjo-daro may have been victim to an ancient nuclear war in the distant past.
 There are still dead bodies lying in the streets holding hands.
 The animals did not even bother to scavenge the bodies.
 Also, the background radiation is elevated in the surrounding areas.

 Some researchers postulate that the building structures and sand show signs of vitrification.